Buganda Masaza Cup

-The Buganda Masaza Cup is an annual football tournament contested by the 18 traditional counties (masaza) of the Buganda Kingdom in Uganda.
+The Masaza Cup is an annual football tournament contested by the 18 traditional counties (masaza) of the Buganda Kingdom in Uganda.
 Established in 2004, the competition is regarded as one of the biggest grassroots football tournaments in Uganda, both for its cultural importance and its role in nurturing young football talent.

 History

 The Masaza Cup was inaugurated in 2004 by the Buganda Kingdom as a way of fostering unity, cultural identity, and youth empowerment through sport.
 Since its inception, it has been held annually and has become a prominent platform for players to showcase their skills before joining professional football clubs in the Uganda Premier League.

 First Edition 2004

 The first edition of the Buganda Masaza Cup in 2004 was won by Gomba, who defeated Mawokota in the final.
 Mawokota responded by claiming the 2005 trophy.
 Kooki then won the 2006 title.
 From 2007 to 2009, Mawokota, Kyaddondo, and Gomba each had their turn, with Gomba sealing their reputation as an early powerhouse.